Country Guide: Angola

 - Copy of Cartao de contribuinte (delivered by the Ministry of Finance)

 - Vehicles should be shipped in a container separate from household goods.

-- Vehicles older than 3 years (from date of manufacture to date of entry in Angola) cannot be imported into Angola.
+- Vehicles older than 3 years (from date of manufacture to date of entry in Angola) can be imported into Angola, except for diplomatic moves.

 - The vehicle can stay in Angola for 2 years with a possible one-year extension.

 - A bond deposit of 40-45% of CIF value is required.